Issues regarding History

 1. Cooperation for the Asian Women's Fund

-The Government of Japan had been cooperating with the AWF in implementing the activities.
-And the atonement projects were completed in the Philippines, the Republic of Korea and Taiwan by the end of September 2002.
-Some of former comfort women who received atonement projects expressed their gratitude in various ways.
+The Government of Japan cooperated with the AWF in implementing its activities.
+Atonement projects were conducted in the Philippines, the Republic of Korea and Taiwan and concluded by the end of September 2002.
+Some of the former comfort women who received the atonement money expressed their gratitude in various ways.

-In addition, the AWF is implementing activities tailored to domestic conditions in the Netherlands and Indonesia as well.
-Activities in the Netherlands were completed successfully on 14 July 2001.
-Activities in Indonesia were completed successfully in March 2007.
+In addition, the AWF implemented activities tailored to domestic conditions in the Netherlands and Indonesia as well.
+Activities in the Netherlands and in Indonesia were completed successfully on 14 July 2001, and in March 2007 respectively.

 (1) The Philippines, the Republic of Korea and Taiwan

-The AWF makes it its principle to respect the intention of each of the aged former "comfort women" in the Philippines, the Republic of Korea and Taiwan where the identification processes of "comfort women" have been implemented by their Governments or organizations.
-Based upon such principle, the AWF, making use of the money donated by the Japanese people as its resource, provides the former "comfort women" with the atonement money which expresses the feeling of atonement by the Japanese people and, making use of the fund disbursed by the Government of Japan, implements medical and welfare support projects aimed at improving their medical and welfare condition.
-When the atonement money is provided, the Prime Minister, on behalf of the Government, sends a letter expressing apologies and remorse directly to each former "comfort woman."
-In the end 285 former “comfort women” accepted the letter and atonement money (The Philippines: 211, ROK: 61, Taiwan: 13).
-The details are as follows;
+The AWF made it its principle to respect the wish of each of the aged former comfort women in the Philippines, the Republic of Korea and Taiwan where the identification processes of comfort women were implemented by their Governments or relevant organizations.
+Based upon this principle, the AWF, making use of the money donated by the Japanese people as its resource, provided the former comfort women with the atonement money as a symbol of the feeling of atonement by the Japanese people.
+Making use of the fund disbursed by the Government of Japan, the AWF also implemented medical and welfare support projects aimed at improving their medical and welfare conditions.
+When the atonement money was provided, successive Prime Ministers, on behalf of the Government, sent a letter expressing apologies and remorse directly to each former comfort woman.
+In the end 285 former comfort women accepted the letter and atonement money (The Philippines: 211, ROK: 61, Taiwan: 13).

-The Government of Japan has expressed its sincere apologies and remorse regarding the issue known as "comfort women" on various occasions.
+The Government of Japan has expressed its sincere apologies and remorse regarding the comfort women issue on various occasions.

-When the atonement money and medical and welfare support project are provided, the Prime Minister, on behalf of the Government, sends a letter expressing apologies and remorse directly to each former "comfort woman."
+When the atonement money was provided and medical and welfare support project were conducted, the Prime Minister, on behalf of the Government, sent a letter expressing apologies and remorse directly to each former comfort woman.

 b.
 Atonement from the Japanese People